yuanqing/rdd/README.md

 Usage: rdd [file] [options]

 File:
-  If not specified, tries to find a README file (eg. README.md) in the current directory.
+  If not specified, tries to find a Readme file (eg. README.md) in the current directory.

 Options: